Skip to content

 • A keen attention to detail

-• Good physical and mental stamina
+• Good physical and mental stamina, including a good swimming ability

 • A willingness to learn new skills